mavera12/EHR/Generic-Module-Framework:-Logic.md

 ## Race

-The 'Race' condition type tests a patient's race.
+The `Race` condition type tests a patient's race.
 Synthea supports the following races:

 `White`, `Native` (Native American), `Hispanic`, `Black`, `Asian`, and `Other`.